sterosier/sterosier.github.io/_pages/about.md

   - /about.html
 ---

 My name is Stéphane Térosier.
-I am a postdoctoral researcher and lecturer at the [Leiden University Centre for Linguistics](https://www.universiteitleiden.nl/en/humanities/leiden-university-centre-for-linguistics).
+I am currently a postdoctoral researcher and lecturer at the [Leiden University Centre for Linguistics](https://www.universiteitleiden.nl/en/humanities/leiden-university-centre-for-linguistics).
+As of August 2024, I will be joining the Department of Romance Languages and Literature at the University at Buffalo as an Assistant Professor.
 My main research interests include the syntax of creole languages, especially Martinican creole (of which I am a native speaker).
-I am also interested in the syntactic and sociolinguistics effects of the contact between a creole and its lexifier.
+I am also interested in the syntactic and sociolinguistics consequences of the contact between a creole and its lexifier.
 More generally, my research focuses on syntax and the syntax-semantics and syntax-pragmatics interfaces.

 ## About creoles